Dane Elkins: 2017

-In March 2017, he became only the second player in US history to win the top singles (defeating Cayden Akins of Texas, 15–2, 15–2), doubles, and mixed doubles titles at the USA Racquetball National High School Championships, in St. Louis.
-With those victories, he had won 21 major national championship junior titles.
+In March 2017, he became only the second player in US history to win the top singles, doubles, and mixed doubles titles at the USA Racquetball National High School Championships in St. Louis.
+In total, he had won 21 major national championship junior titles.
 He was ranked Number 35 on the International Racquetball Pro Tour, the highest ranking for anybody 17 years old or younger.
 Later that month, he won the Boys 18s singles division.
 He also won the gold medal in the 18-and-under mixed doubles division with Elena Dent.

-Dane was invited to play for Team USA at the 2017 Junior World Championships (he had been the first official alternate designee by winning the USA High School Singles title after Wayne Antone, the under-18 national champ, was unable to go).
-Dane won several matches at Jr. Worlds in pool play and defeated the number one player (Acuna) in his bracket.
-At Jr. Worlds, Dane made the quarterfinals in singles and contributed to a 3d place Team USA overall finish.
+Dane was invited to play for Team USA at the 2017 Junior World Championships.
+Dane won several matches at Jr. Worlds in pool play.
+At Jr. Worlds, Dane made the quarterfinals in singles and contributed to a 3rd place Team USA overall finish.

-In June 2018, Dane was named the 2017 Palisades Charter High School's "Top Male Athlete or 'Cup' award winner," which is voted on by the Palisadean Post private newspaper.
-[Dane's selection caused some controversy because Dane had not officially played a Los Angeles Unified School District (LAUSD)-sanctioned high school sport although he did play in USA Racquetball-sanctioned high school championships.
-Sports Editor Steve Galluzzo (and others at the newspaper) felt Dane's high school accomplishments were superlative compared with other Palisades CHS (Pali High) LAUSD-sanctioned sports' athletes and chose him for the award.
-Dane is believed to be the first Pali High athlete in the school's history to win this award without playing a varsity sport at Pali High.]
+In June 2018, Dane was named the 2017 Palisades Charter High School's "Top Male Athlete or 'Cup' award winner," which is voted on by the Palisadian-Post private newspaper.